korningf/aegis-vault/README.md

     _this won't work - figure out the io stream or pipe redirection to make it work_

+    _use pass-file to store the ssh file with headers and footers_

     pass insert ssh/aws_publ_key ${aws_publ_key}